fanw86/TransitGPT/prompts/generated_prompt.md

 ### Example Task and Solution 3
 Task: Calculate the headway for a given route
 Solution:
-To calculate the headway for a given route, we need to consider several factors:

-1. Headway is typically defined as the time interval between vehicles arriving at a stop.
-2. We'll focus on a specific route and direction, as headways can vary depending on these factors.
-3. For simplicity, we'll calculate headways at the first stop of each trip, though they might vary along the route.
-4. We need to sort trips by their arrival time to calculate time differences between consecutive arrivals.
-5. It's important to consider that headways might vary throughout the day, so we'll prepare data for visualization.
-6. We'll calculate an overall average headway, but also provide a boxplot to show how headways distribute across different hours of the day.

-This approach will give us both a single metric (average headway) and a more nuanced view of how service frequency changes throughout the day.
-This information can be crucial for service planning and passenger information.

-Here's the code to implement this analysis:

 ```python
 # Assume the route_id and direction_id we're interested in
 route_id = feed.routes.route_id.sample(n=1).values[0]